institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_1/README_Figure_1.md

-# Identifications of Cladocopium lineages
+# Identification of _Cladocopium_ lineages
-We used three independant methodes to identify Cladocopium lineages.
+We used three independant methods to identify _Cladocopium_ lineages.

-## 1. Using ITS2 sequences
+## 1. Identification of _Cladocopium_ lineages with ITS2 sequences.
-### A. Barplot of ITS2 profiles (Supplementary Figure X)

 ITS2 sequences are available under the PRJEB52458 project and were obtained following the procedure detailed here : https://arxiv.org/abs/2207.02475
 ITS2 sequences were processed with the Symportal pipeline and the results are available here : https://doi.org/10.5281/zenodo.4061796
 ITS2 profil abundances in each colony is in : TARA_PACIFIC_METAB_ITS2_coral_its2_type_profiles_absolute_abund_and_meta_v1.csv

+### A. Barplot of ITS2 profiles (Supplementary Figure X)
 The R code to produce Supplementary Figure 4 is below

 ```r
 #Required library
 library(ggplot2)